Stylback/home-server/README.md

 ## Docker

+This section is all about Docker and how to manage Docker containers.

 <details><summary>Click to expand</summary>
 <p>

 ### Installation

-[Docker](https://www.docker.com/) lets us set up containers to hold our applications, making it easy to handle access and permissions.
-There are multiple ways to use docker, we will be using the `docker-compose` method which entails three simple steps:
+[Docker](https://www.docker.com/) lets us set up containers to hold our services, making it easy to handle access and permissions.
+There are multiple ways to use docker, we will be using the `docker-compose` method which entails three steps:

 - Create a `docker-compose.yml` file for your service
 - In the file, add any necessary parameters to make the service work (_these can often be pasted directly from the service's documentation_)